 Pedestrian accidents are types of personal injury cases that lead to damages such as medical debt and pain and suffering.
 In order to seek compensation in most pedestrian accident cases, you must prove that the defendant was negligent.
-Call (412) 502-5804 today to speak to a Pittsburgh pedestrian accident attorney at Ogg, Murphy & Perkosky, P.C.
+Call (412) 471-8500 today to speak to one of the Pittsburgh pedestrian accident attorneys at Ogg, Murphy & Perkosky, P.C.

 According to The Centers for Disease Control and Prevention, more than 7,000 pedestrians were killed in accidents with motor vehicles in 2020.
 Although individuals aged 65 and older accounted for approximately 17% of the US population in 2020, people in this age group accounted for 20% of all pedestrian deaths that same year.